 Install an LSD in a vehicle that didn’t have it

-Some of the 2012 to 2016 Isuzu Dmax rear differentials have a habit of failing very early (under 100,000km on the clock), with the hard facing giving up and then the diff turning into a pile of metal chunks.
-A lot of people are taking older model differential centers with LSD’s and fitting them as a replacement.
+One of the more well known Isuzu Dmax problems is some of the 2012 to 2016 model rear differentials have a habit of failing very early (under 100,000km on the clock).
+The hard facing giving up and then the diff turning into a pile of metal chunks.
+A lot of people are taking older model differential centres with LSD’s and fitting them as a replacement.

 Good thinking, except that it specifically says in the manual that installing an LSD in a vehicle with ESC (Electronic Stability Control) is not legal.
 It interferes with the way the computer controls the stability of the vehicle, thus rendering it illegal.

 This is a personal pet peeve of mine.
 If you install LED’s or HID’s into a 4WD that didn’t come with them, and without changing the reflectors, you’ve made your 4WD illegal.
 The reason is real simple; your reflectors are designed to reflect halogen light in a nice, controlled beam.
 When you install LED’s or HID’s it takes the light and scatters it in every direction possible.
 You can read more about this here; Are LED and HID Conversions illegal?

 Sure, it might look brighter to you, but its also blinding for any oncoming traffic, and frankly dangerous.
 LED’s require self levelling headlights, and HID’s need reflectors that channel the light in the right direction.
 Yes, you can adjust them down, but they are still substantially brighter than the OEM globe to oncoming traffic, and that’s not great.